eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-lsp-vscode-extension/server/package-linux/note.md

 -->

 # COBOL LSP server running information
-Put in this folder the COBOL LSP server jar with this name
+Put in this folder the COBOL LSP linux native build for server

 ```
-server.jar
+server
 ```
 In Linux environment be sure that the server folder have read/write permission, in case simply run the command